Interstate 74 in Iowa: History

 In 2005, Iowa DOT and IDOT began planning a new bridge to replace the aging I-74 Bridge.
-The Iowa-bound bridge opened in 1935; the Illinois bridge in 1958.
-In addition to replacing the bridges, the scope of the bistate coalition's plan includes updating 7 mi of I-74 mainline and interchanges from 53rd Street in Davenport to the Avenue of the Cities in Moline.
+The Iowa-bound bridge opened in 1935; and the Illinois bridge in 1958.
+In addition to replacing the bridges, the scope of the bi-state coalition's plan includes updating 7 mi of I-74 mainline and interchanges from 53rd Street in Davenport to the Avenue of the Cities in Moline.
 They identified the traffic needs of the corridor and found they would be satisfied by a true-arch, tied-arch, or cable-stayed bridge.
-After public input and consideration of construction costs and aesthetics, the departments of transportation, in August 2006, recommended building two twin, true-arch, basket-handle bridges.
+After public input and consideration of construction costs and aesthetics, the Departments of Transportation, in August 2006, recommended building two twin, true-arch, basket-handle bridges.
 US Senator Mark Kirk of Illinois suggested charging a toll upon motorists who use the new bridges to help pay for their construction.
 However, a 1998 study, which researched all river crossing options to replace the bridges, deemed new tolls were not viable.

-In addition to the new river crossing, the mainline of I-74 between 53rd Street in Davenport and the Avenue of the Cities in Moline will be widened from a four-lane freeway to six lanes; additional lanes will be picked up and dropped in selected locations.
-The new bridge itself will be eight lanes; three throughlanes and one auxiliary lane that will enter on one side of the river and exit on the other.
+In addition to the new river crossing, the mainline of I-74 between 53rd Street in Davenport and the Avenue of the Cities in Moline was widened from a four-lane freeway to six lanes; additional lanes will be picked up and dropped in selected locations.
+The new bridge itself is eight lanes; three through lanes and one auxiliary lane that enter on one side of the river and exit on the other.
 In downtown Bettendorf, the connection to US 67 was simplified.
 Previously, State and Grant streets were a one-way couplet through Bettendorf and a network of ramps and city streets formed the interchange.
 At the new I-74 interchange, State Street was rerouted to briefly join Grant Street so only four ramps were needed to make full connections between I-74 and US 67.

 Construction along the corridor has already been completed at the 53rd Street interchange.
 A partial cloverleaf interchange was added in each direction to allow traffic to enter I-74 without making left turns at its intersection with 53rd Street.
 This phase of construction ended around December 2012.
 Officials from Iowa and Illinois, including Iowa Governor Kim Reynolds and Illinois Governor Bruce Rauner, were scheduled to be on hand to break ground on the new bridge on June 26, 2017.
 On either side of the arch, a 200 ft tower was built to hold the arch into place before the keystone segment was installed.
 The Iowa-bound keystone was installed on May 5, 2020, after which 108 hangers that support the road deck were strung from the arch.
 At 72 ft wide, the westbound span is wider than both of the older bridges combined.
 It opened to traffic on November 20, 2020; both directions of I-74 traffic were placed onto the new bridge.
 Construction on the Illinois-bound arch began shortly after.
 The eastbound keystone was installed on May 5, 2021.